top of page

 Waiting area of BRBC includes a full kitchen

 Birth Centers are meant to marry a home-like, comfortable setting with medical equipment plus expertise to handle most complications.
 If you want a home birth, but you or your partner are unsure about being outside of a medical setting, a birth center might be the right fit for you.
 That said, there is a common misconception that birth centers are "safer" than home births.
 Birth center and home birth midwives carry all of the same medication and equipment, so the biggest difference is the physical location.
-Regardless of whether you are hoping for a home birth or a birth center birth, you will need to be evaluated and deemed low-risk throughout your pregnancy.
+Regardless of whether you are hoping for a home birth or a birth center birth, you will need to be evaluated and deemed low-risk throughout your pregnancy in order to qualify to give birth outside of a hospital.

-BRBC is the sibling birth center to Birth Center of Chicago, which means that in light of the recent closure of BCC I have had many clients pivot to this location.
-I think that it is helpful to know about the BRBC-BCC link because then you know that the policies and philosophy are going to be very similar.
-In fact, both birth centers are fairly new but BRBC outpaces BCC for births and just celebrated their 500th catch!
+BRBC is the sibling birth center to Birth Center of Chicago.
+They are both run by the same parent company, Birth Partners Inc. I think that it is helpful to know about the BRBC-BCC link because then you know that the policies and philosophy are going to be very similar.

 Midwives at BRBC